HaMerotz LaMillion 4: Leg 11 (Bolivia)

-For this season's final Double Battle, one team member from each competing team had to play on a best of three match of a traditional Incan game at Tiwanaku Ruins.
+For this season's final Duel, one team member from each competing team had to play on a best of three match of a traditional Incan game at Tiwanaku Ruins.
 They had to run around the field flipping the coins so that both halves are their respective colour.
 The first team to fully turn all three coins to their colour received their next clue.
-The team that lost the final Double Battle had to wait out a fifteen-minute penalty.
+The team that lost the final Duel had to wait out a fifteen-minute penalty.